Merchant Marine Act of 1920: 1936 law

 The Act restricted the number of aliens allowed to work on passenger ships, requiring that, by 1938, 90 percent of the crew members be U.S. citizens.
 Although about 4,000 Filipinos worked as merchant mariners on U.S. ships, most of them were discharged in 1937 as a result of the law.
 The Act also established federal subsidies for the construction and operation of merchant ships.
 Two years after it passed, the U.S. Merchant Marine Cadet Corps, the forerunner to the United States Merchant Marine Academy, was established.

 U.S. Representative S. Otis Bland was known as the "father of the Merchant Marine Act of 1936".

 Law revisions

 The Merchant Marine Act of 1920 has been revised several times.
 In 1940, Congress expanded the Jones Act to cover towing vessels.
 In 1988, Congress specified that waterborne transport of valueless material, such as dredge spoil or municipal solid waste, requires the use of a Jones Act-qualified vessel.

 The 2006 revision of the law included recodification in the U.S. Code.

 Cabotage

 Cabotage is the transport of goods or passengers between two points in the same country, alongside coastal waters, by a vessel or an aircraft registered in another country.
 Originally a shipping term, cabotage now also covers aviation, railways, and road transport.

-Cabotage is "trade or navigation in coastal waters, or the exclusive right of a country to operate the air traffic within its territory".
-In the context of "cabotage rights", cabotage refers to the right of a company from one country to trade in another country.
-In aviation terms, for example, it is the right to operate within another country's domestic borders.
-Most countries enact cabotage laws for reasons of economic protectionism or national security; 80% of the UN's member states with coastlines have cabotage law.
+Most countries enact cabotage laws for reasons of economic protectionism or national security; 85% of the world's coastlines are under cabotage laws.